sreenathmmenon/llmswap/README.md

 **Built from hackathon experience to help developers ship faster:**

 - **Move Fast** - One line setup, focus on your idea not infrastructure
-- **Stay Within Budget** - 50-90% cost savings crucial for student projects
+- **Stay Within Budget** - Python SDK offers cost savings for repeated queries
 - **Experiment Freely** - Switch between providers instantly, find what works
 - **Scale Easily** - Start with free tiers, upgrade when needed
 - **Multi-User Ready** - Build apps that serve your whole team/class